jfabello/gc-platform-api-client/docs/classes/coaching-api.md

 - [`postCoachingAppointmentConversations`](#postcoachingappointmentconversations) - Add a conversation to an appointment
 - [`postCoachingAppointments`](#postcoachingappointments) - Create a new appointment
 - [`postCoachingAppointmentsAggregatesQuery`](#postcoachingappointmentsaggregatesquery) - Retrieve aggregated appointment data
+- [`postCoachingScheduleslotsJobs`](#postcoachingscheduleslotsjobs) - Start job to retrieve the slots where a coaching appointment can be scheduled.
 - [`postCoachingScheduleslotsQuery`](#postcoachingscheduleslotsquery) - Get list of possible slots where a coaching appointment can be scheduled.

 ### `deleteCoachingAppointment`